StackingDeezLayers/Klipper-Configs/README.md

 # Klipper-Configs for my printers

 I don't update this anymore.
-I deleted my trident cfg here just because
+I deleted my v0 cfg here just because it was ass